smford/eeh-esp32-rfid/README.md

 - NTP time, to enforce windows of operation
 - Enable heartbeat capability, to be used with a canary to alert upon device failure
 - Allow remote checking of current status of relay, to see if device is in use and by whom
-- Enable remote firing of relay via a web interface or api call - a remote unlock-and-lock ability
 - Add syslog bootup time to capture when the device was rebooted
 - Make variable in line 193 have a better name
 - Figure out sizing for JSON doc